Dinorush/ExtraWeaponCustomization/README.md

 - Armor Pierce: Pierces armor or modifies bullet damage dealt to armor.
 - Audio Swap: Toggles audio on a trigger.
 [Gun]
 - Auto Aim: Automatically fire toward targets.
 [Gun]
 - Auto Trigger: Hold the trigger to fire.
-[Semi or Burst Gun]
+[Semi, Burst]
 - Backstab Multi: Applies a multiplier to backstab damage.
 - Enforce Fire Rate: Increases damage/recoil/ammo cost when FPS is lower than fire rate.
-[Automatic Gun]
+[Auto]
 - Hold Burst: Releasing the trigger ends a burst early.
-[Burst Gun]
+[Burst]
 - Pierce Multi: Applies a damage multiplier with each enemy pierced.
 [Gun]
 - Projectile: Fires a projectile instead of a hitscan bullet.
 [Gun]
 - Reserve Clip: Combines reserve ammo with the magazine.
 [Gun]